Road signs in the United Kingdom: Low bridge signs

 Bridges with a clearance of less than 16 ft 7 in are normally signed.
 Signs were formerly only in feet and inches, but from 2015 new or replacement signs must contain both imperial and metric measurements.
 The signs used at a low bridge depend on the type above the road.
 If a beam bridge with a horizontal clearance, the roundel is used and the limit is a prohibition.
-However if the bridge is an arch over the road, warning signs are used as the height varies across the width of the carriageway.
+However, if the bridge is an arch over the road, warning signs are used as the height varies across the width of the carriageway.
 Bridges particularly at risk from strikes may have a variable message sign that is activated by high vehicles passing through an infra-red beam.
 When the sign is activated four amber lamps flash, the top pair alternating with the bottom pair.

-Level crossing Signs
+Level crossing signs

 Some level crossings in the United Kingdom do not have gates or barriers.
 These crossings will have several signs posted on approach and at the crossing.

+The Private Crossings (Signs and Barriers) Regulations 2023

+Additional signs for level crossings used on private roads and paths are laid down in The Private Crossings (Signs and Barriers) Regulations 2023.

+The Private Crossings (Signs and Barriers) Regulations 1996

+Additional signs for level crossings used on private roads and paths are laid down in The Private Crossings (Signs and Barriers) Regulations 1996.